 HJR 21 (Rep. Ron Reynolds) — Proposing a constitutional amendment to authorize and regulate the possession, cultivation, and sale of cannabis for medical use.

-HB 122 (Rep. Gina Hinojosa) — Relating to the medical use of marihuana; providing an affirmative defense to prosecution for possession of marihuana.
+HB 122 (Rep. Gina Hinojosa) — Relating to the medical use of marijuana; providing an affirmative defense to prosecution for possession of marijuana.

 For Regulating Cannabis (1)